uSpreadIt/RetroGeminiCodex/README.md

 ## Architecture and data
 - **Frontend:** React + Vite + Tailwind CSS
 - **Backend:** Express + Socket.IO (see `server.js`)
 - **Persistence:** Teams, retrospectives, and actions are stored server-side in a lightweight SQLite data store.
-Point `DATA_STORE_PATH` to a mounted volume for durability on platforms like Railway or OpenShift.
+The server auto-creates the parent folder for the DB file; point `DATA_STORE_PATH` to a mounted volume for durability on platforms like Railway or OpenShift.

 ## Getting started locally
 ### Prerequisites